medone-1/Serinas/privacy_policy.md

 ## 5. Changes to the Privacy Policy
 Serinas reserves the right to update or modify the Privacy Policy.
 Users will be notified of any changes through the Serinas application.
 ## 6. Contact Information
-For any inquiries regarding our Privacy Policy or data practices, please contact us at privacy@sakorashop.com By using Serinas, you agree to the terms outlined in this Privacy Policy.
+For any inquiries regarding our Privacy Policy or data practices, please contact us at support@sakora.shop By using Serinas, you agree to the terms outlined in this Privacy Policy.